DoingData/java_apps-1/README.md

 # 2 Java JDBC App
 ## 2.1 Introduction
 The JDBC app uses the Java Database Connectivity API to connect and send SQL queries to a Postgresql database.
+The database is for an e-commerce business.
+The app can create a new customer, delete a customer, update information of a customer, find customer information, and get order information

 ## 2.2 Design and Implementation
 ### 2.2.1 Database tables